-BJA will hold a webinar on this solicitation on April 9, 2024, at 3 p.m.
-ET.
-This call will provide a detailed overview of the solicitation and allow interested applicants to ask questions.
-Preregistration is required for all participants, please register here: https://us02web.zoom.us/meeting/register/tZwvfuGgpj8sHtGYtXCZCWk7nZndZpDh7JJU.
+BJA will hold a webinar to provide a detailed overview of this solicitation and allow interested applicants to ask questions.
+Once available, a link to register will be included on the Funding Webinars webpage.
 The session will be recorded and available on the BJA website once ready.